 Access to psychosexual therapy

-Contact us for a telephone consultation.
+Please book a telephone appointment.
 We can then arrange a referral for assessment with the psychosexual therapy service if appropriate.

 Alternatively, you can ask your GP or practice nurse to refer you to the psychosexual therapy service.
 Please note, you cannot self-refer to this service – an initial assessment or GP referral is necessary.